HashSphere FAQs

 You can view node health, endpoint availability, and network status.
 This helps you validate issues before opening a ticket.

-HashSphere provides automated backups and restore capability.
+HashSphere provides automated backups and restore capabilities.
 Backup scope and recovery objectives depend on your service contract.

 See [Network Backup and Restore](https://docs.hashsphere.com/operations/network-backup-and-restore).

-HashSphere operate the managed platform.
+HashSphere operates the managed platform.
 This includes nodes, upgrades, monitoring, backups, and platform incidents.

 Customers operate the customer environment and application.
 This includes app deployment, access policies, and signing keys.